Tell Me a Story (TV series)

-Tell Me a Story is an American psychological thriller television anthology series created by Kevin Williamson for CBS All Access.
+Tell Me a Story is an American psychological thriller anthology television series created by Kevin Williamson for CBS All Access.
 Based on the Spanish television series Cuéntame un cuento, it depicts iconic fairy tales reimagined as modern-day thrillers.
 Each season features a mostly different cast ensemble, with Danielle Campbell and Paul Wesley appearing in both seasons of the series.

 The first season premiered on October 31, 2018, and concluded on January 3, 2019, after 10 episodes.
 A second season was announced shortly before the first season ended, which premiered on December 5, 2019, and concluded on February 6, 2020, after another set of 10 episodes.
 In May 2020, the series was canceled after two seasons.
 Subsequently, the television broadcast rights to the series were picked up by The CW, where it premiered in July 2020 and aired through December 2020.

 Premise

 Tell Me a Story takes "the world's most beloved fairy tales and reimagines them as a dark and twisted psychological thriller.
 Set in modern-day New York City, the first season of this serialized drama interweaves The Three Little Pigs, Little Red Riding Hood and Hansel and Gretel into an epic and subversive tale of love, loss, greed, revenge, and murder."

 The second season of the show, set in Nashville, Tennessee, reimagines the princess-themed tales Beauty and the Beast, Sleeping Beauty and Cinderella.

 Had it been renewed, the third season would have included adaptations of Snow White, Jack and the Beanstalk and Rapunzel.